 However, emphysema and chronic bronchitis fall under the category of COPD, so knowing your emphysema facts also means it’s important to learn the COPD facts.
 COPD is the third leading cause of death in the United States with more than 11 million people diagnosed with COPD.
 In fact, an estimated 24 million may have COPD without even knowing it.

 According to the World Health Organization (WHO), tobacco smoke through tobacco use or second-hand smoke is the primary cause of COPD.
 More than 3 million people died of COPD in 2012, which is equal to 6% of all deaths globally that year.

 For people with emphysema who still smoke, it’s important to quit smoking.
 While quitting smoking can be difficult, there are options to help you quit.
 Check out the Lung Institute’s free smoking cessation guide and talk with your doctor about other techniques to live tobacco-free.

 Depending on the severity of your emphysema symptoms, your doctor may prescribe bronchodilators, inhaled steroids and antibiotics to help manage your symptoms.
 Your doctor might also recommend pulmonary rehabilitation, nutrition therapy or supplemental oxygen.

-In conjunction with traditional treatments such as medication, many people have found stem cell therapy helpful in improving their quality of life.
+In conjunction with traditional treatments such as medication, many people have found cellular therapy helpful in improving their quality of life.
 In fact, patients have reported reducing or coming off their oxygen therapy as well as being able to perform daily activities with more ease.
-If you or a loved one has emphysema, chronic bronchitis, COPD or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has emphysema, chronic bronchitis, COPD or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.